 3. REPORTING REQUIREMENTS

-All reporting required in this General Order must be submitted electronically to the State Water Board's (CIWQS) Sanitary Sewer System Database, unless specified otherwise in this General Order.
-Electronic entry of draft spill information into the online CIWQS Sanitary Sewer System Database may solely be conducted by a Legally Responsible Official or Data Submitter(s) previously designated by the Legal Responsible Official, as required in section 5.8.
+All reporting required in this General Order must be submitted electronically to the online CIWQS Sanitary Sewer System Database (https://ciwqs.waterboards.ca.gov), unless specified otherwise in this General Order.
+Electronic reporting may solely be conducted by a Legally Responsible Official or Data Submitter(s) previously designated by the Legal Responsible Official, as required in section 5.8.
 (Designation of Data Submitters) of this General Order.

 The Enrollee shall report any information that is protected by the Homeland Security Act, by email to SanitarySewer@waterboards.ca.gov, with a brief explanation of the protection provided by the Homeland Security Act for the subject report to be protected from unauthorized disclosure and/or public access, and for official Water Board regulatory purposes only.

 3.1.
-Reporting Requirements for Individual Category 1 and Category 2 Spill Reporting
+Reporting Requirements for Individual Category 1 Spill Reporting

 3.1.1.
-Draft Spill Report for Category 1 and Draft Category 2 Spill
+Draft Spill Report for Category 1 Spills

-Within three (3) business days of the Enrollee’s knowledge of a Category 1 or Category 2 spill, the Enrollee shall submit a Draft Spill Report to the online CIWQS Sanitary Sewer System Database.
+Within three (3) business days of the Enrollee’s knowledge of a Category 1 spill, the Enrollee shall submit a Draft Spill Report to the online CIWQS Sanitary Sewer System Database.

 The Draft Spill Report must, at minimum, include the following items: